 Feasibility studies for possible new biorefinery

-We are evaluating the growth opportunity in Central Europe or Finland and new sustainable feedstocks in order to scale up the business.
+We are evaluating the growth opportunities primarily in two locations: Kotka, Finland and Rotterdam, the Netherlands.
+We are also looking into new sustainable feedstocks in order to scale up the business.
 An environmental impact assessment for a possible biorefinery in Mussalo, Kotka, in South-eastern Finland has been completed (the document is in Finnish).

 The development work continues as we aim to create a competitive next generation biorefinery in terms of production, products and feedstocks.